Timothy Lyons, born 1852, died 1923

 William J. 19 General Carman. b.Bermondsey

 David Tobin 30 married Wharf Labourer. b.Bermondsey .
-Thus the family with 4 surviving children plus Elizabeth's brother, David, 30, once again.
-Odd that David Tobin is given as married: although 2 1890 marriages, no trace of him or his putative wife[ from BMD] in 1891C, and I think it is he, single, in 1911C, in Belmont workhouse.
+Thus the family with 4 surviving children plus Elizabeth's brother, David Tobin, 30, once again.
+Odd that David Tobin is given as married: although 2 1890 marriages exist, no trace of him or his putative wife[ from BMD] in 1891C, and I think it is he, single, in 1911C, in Belmont workhouse.
 Any Admission & Discharge fiche/book in LMA??

 1911C.
-Timothy S. Lyons, 59, General Labourer, Wharf Dock Worker, with Elizabeth, 57, married 32 yrs, 6 children, 2 died, and Josephine, 23, Milliner, in 4 rooms at 3, Marcia Road., Old Kent Road. .
-His other 2 daughters,.Elizabeth A.,19, housemaid, and Ellen , 24, barmaid, are living at a Mrs Page's licensed Victuallers, The Pineapple Public House , 7 St George's Road S E, in the whole house,8 rooms
+Timothy S. Lyons, 59, General Labourer, Wharf Dock Worker, with Elizabeth, 57, married 32 yrs, 6 children, 2 died, and Josephine Lyons, 23, Milliner, in 4 rooms at 3, Marcia Road., Old Kent Road. .
+His other 2 daughters,.Elizabeth A. Lyons,19, housemaid, and Ellen Lyons , 24, barmaid, are living at a Mrs Page's licensed Victuallers, The Pineapple Public House , 7 St George's Road S E, in the whole house, 8 rooms

 1911c-tslyons

 1915.
-Youngest daughter, Elizabeth, marries John Allen.
-Sep Southwark 1d 332 [They are living with William by 1918; no Electoral Roll Books exist 1916/7].
-Did they marry in a Catholic Church or in a registry Office?
+Youngest daughter, Elizabeth Lyons, marries John Allen on 13/9/1915 in Southwark Register Office.
+[They are living with William Lyons by 1918; no Electoral Roll Books exist 1916/7].
+He, Timothy, is given as a Cranedriver.

 By Autumn 1924, after Elizabeth’s death, John & Elizabeth [1891,Lyons] Allen are also there [and also the Burkmars] and stay there up till the last Roll book prewar,1939-40.
-By the first postwar book, 1945, no. 3 is no longer there [ the street did get bombed, a V1 outside no. 58, but little physical damage done.
-It has now been completely rebuilt, being demolished 1980s-1990s and then rebuilt on the original footprints , incorporating most of its previous Victorian design].
+By the first postwar book, 1945, the Allens are no longer there [ The road did get bombed during the war, a V1 outside no. 58, but little physical damage done.
+Marcia Road has now been completely rebuilt, being demolished 1980s-1990s and then rebuilt on the original footprints , incorporating most of its previous Victorian design].

 timothy lyons death